Spatio-Temporal Graphical Counterfactuals: An Overview: Spatio-Temporal Graphical Counterfactuals

 \subsection{Spatio-Temporal Bayesian Networks}

-Before the buildings of SCM, actually, various causal graphical models have been proposed to model the spatio-temporal causality.
-As shown in Fig.~\ref{figure: graphs}, Temporal Bayesian Network~\cite{PGM2009, OCE2015SIAM} are proposed to model the momentary causal dependency in a first-order Markov process.
-Further, Dynamical Bayesian Networks~\cite{PGM2009} are proposed to represent a combination of multiple Temporal Bayesian Networks.
-Full Time Graph~\cite{Elements2017} is proposed to summarize the temporal Bayesian dependency at full timestamps.
-Note that, Full Time Graph allows the instantaneous causal effects between two units (or variables) in a high-order Markov process, but it only allows strictly stationary causality, that is, the causal dependencies do not change with time.
-Moreover, Full Time Graph is proved to uniquely decomposed into multiple high-order Temporal Bayesian Networks, named UCN, if the instantaneous causal effects is not allowed~\cite{UCN2022}.
-The comparisons of these causal graphs are shown in TABLE~\ref{table: graphs}.
+Before the SCM, various causal graphical models have been proposed to model the spatio-temporal causality.
+As shown in Fig.~\ref{figure: graphs}, a temporal Bayesian network~\cite{PGM2009, OCE2015SIAM} is proposed to model the momentary causal dependency in a first-order Markov process.
+Further, dynamical Bayesian networks~\cite{PGM2009} are proposed to represent a combination of multiple temporal Bayesian networks.
+Full time graph~\cite{Elements2017} is proposed to summarize temporal Bayesian dependencies with complete timestamps.
+Full time graph allows the instantaneous causal effects between two units (or variables) in a high-order Markov process, but it only supports strictly stationary causality, that is, causal dependencies that do not change over time.
+Moreover, the full time graph can be uniquely decomposed into multiple high-order temporal Bayesian networks, named UCN, if the instantaneous causal effects are not allowed~\cite{UCN2022}.
+The comparisons of these causal graphs are shown in Table~\ref{table: graphs}.

-Thus, based on the characteristics of these causal graphs, Spatio-Temporal Bayesian Networks (STBNs) are defined as a group of DAGs with different timestamps, as shown in Fig.~\ref{figure: graphs}.
-In STBNs, intuitively, the nodes are not equivalent to the variables, but represent the state of the variables at some time steps.
-With the assumptions of causal Markov (see \textbf{Assumption~\ref{assumption: Markov}}) and faithfulness (see \textbf{Assumption~\ref{assumption: ff}}), the joint distribution of all nodes can be factorized as
+Thus, based on the characteristics of these causal graphs, STBNs are defined as a group of DAGs indexed by different timestamps, as shown in Fig.~\ref{figure: graphs}.
+In STBNs, nodes are not equivalent to variables.
+They represent the state of the variables at some time steps.
+Under the assumptions of causal Markov (see \textbf{Assumption~\ref{assumption: Markov}}) and faithfulness (see \textbf{Assumption~\ref{assumption: ff}}), the joint distribution of all nodes can be factorized as

-where $X_1, \dots, X_n$ are the variables, and the timestamps are in range of $0\sim T-1$.
-Theoretically, infinite time steps are allowed in STBNs, but it is usually finite in practice.
+where $X_1, \dots, X_n$ are the variables, and the timestamps are in the range of $0\sim T-1$.
+Theoretically, STBNs allow an infinite number of time steps, but in practice, they are typically finite.